Halcyox/Globe-Rendering-Experiments/README.md

 1. Clone the repository:
 git clone https://github.com/your-username/globe-rendering-experiments.git

-Code
-CopyInsert

 2. Navigate to the project directory: cd globe-rendering-experiments

-Code
-CopyInsert

 3. Install dependencies:
 npm install

-Code
-CopyInsert

 ### Running the Application

 To start the development server: npm start

-Code
-CopyInsert

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Project Structure

 - `src/App.js`: Main application component
-- `src/GlobeHeader.js`: Globe visualization component
+- `src/GlobeHeaderDesign.js`: Globe visualization component, there are several, check App.js to change the globe you are viewing by changing the number of the referenced design
 - `src/index.js`: Entry point of the React application
 - `public/index.html`: HTML template